-When supporting a number of products that might need particular parts of a "core" library but not others (e.g., colors and fonts but not a media card), teams tend to split their files and use shared Sketch libraries to connect.
+When supporting a number of products that might need particular parts of a "core" design system but not others (e.g., colors and fonts but not a media card), teams tend to split their files and use shared Sketch libraries to connect.
 This is also more common for teams that have a number of designers maintaining portions of their master files.
 By splitting, it's easier to work on the system at the same time.

 One thing to be cautious of is making sure all those files are connected and they live in the same place.
 It’s easy to create a scenario where a designer only has pieces of the Sketch library and is missing critical information.